platipus25/bookvomit/README.md

 Words per minute => pages per second => mass per second

-Dimensions of the book will be fetched from the library of congress The book will be downloaded from Project Gutenberg
+Dimensions of the book will be fetched from the [openlibrary.org](openlibrary.org).
+The contents of the book will be downloaded from Project Gutenberg.

-The book will be rendered at the correct dimensions (preferably a canonical pdf version) to determine pagination
+The book will be rendered at the correct dimensions (preferably a canonical pdf version) to determine pagination.

 Word by word, each book will be read out into the vomit stream and as they reach a page boundary, the flow rate counters will be updated